-In order to ensure that you give yourself the best possible chance to succeed in our assessment process, we have an excellent advice centre designed to help you along the way.
-This advice centre offers guidance regarding different public sector careers and the varying application procedures.
+In order to ensure that you give yourself the best possible chance to succeed in our assessment process, we have an excellent information hub designed to help you along the way.
+The information hub offers guidance regarding different public sector careers and the varying application procedures.
 Information regarding selection tests and interview advice is also readily available in the advice centre.
-Please take some time to review the useful information and guidance in the following areas:
+Please take some time to review the useful information and guidance below:

 We will post information about key events, dates and opportunities here as they arise, so be sure to keep an eye out for updates.